Signing out of account, Standby...

 What you need to know: Territory size may be based on factors such as radius, population size, zip codes, and more.
 Details can be found in Item 12 of the FDD.

-Interested in franchise ownership like Wingstop?
+Interested in ownership opportunities like Wingstop?
 Request a free consultation with a Franchise Advisor now.

 Franchise 500 Ranking History

 Compare where Wingstop landed on this year’s Franchise 500 Ranking versus previous years.

 Curious to know where Wingstop ranked on other franchise lists?
 Find out below.